 Some common plants in our area that can benefit most from Plant Health Care include Boxwood, Azalea, and Holly, among other ornamental trees such as Dogwoods, Crabapples, etc.

-5. How Much Does Shrub & Tree Fertilizing Cost?
+5. How Much Do Tree and Shrub Fertilization Services Cost?

-Of course, if you’re exploring your options, you’re also likely interested in cost.
+If you’re exploring your options, you’re also likely interested in how much tree and shrub fertilization costs.
 First, it’s important to recognize that deep root tree fertilization is just one aspect of a complete program that is going to give your trees and shrubs everything they need.

-At Kingstowne, a Plant Health Care treatment will start at $30 to $35 per treatment for a townhome and approximately $60 to $70 for an average-sized single family home’s landscape.
+At Kingstowne, a Plant Health Care treatment, which includes tree and shrub fertilization, will cost around $30 to $35 per treatment for a townhome and approximately $60 to $70 for an average-sized single family home’s landscape.

 For that investment, you can also gain valuable peace of mind that you are drastically reducing your chances for repair or replacement costs later on.
 The truth is the expense of replacing plant material that has succumb to disease, pests, or environmental stressors can be much more costly than protecting them in the first place.

-6. How to Choose a Shrub & Tree Fertilizing Company Near Me?
+6. How Do I Choose a Tree and Shrub Fertilization Company ?

-Though there are quite a few tree fertilizing services in Alexandria, Arlington, and Springfield, VA, you want to be sure that you choose the company that is best for you.
+Though there are quite a few tree and shrub fertilization services in Alexandria, Arlington, and Springfield, VA, you want to be sure that you choose the company that is best for you.
 What you want to find is a tree fertilizing company that is going to be honest with you about your needs.